Timothee38/agora/README.md

 - The remaining components
 - Refactor the code
 - Connect the front to the back-end
-- Create an administration interface
+- Create an administration interface (connection to this using OAuth + Login / Pwd)
 - Copy & Paste all HTML to the dist folder (gulp) and change all templateUrls to match the new path.
-- Add a /news/:id path to the front-end with comments using OAuth API
+- Add a /news/:id path to the front-end with comments using OAuth2

 ### Tools used
 - [Node Js](https://nodejs.org/en/), a tool required for Angular 2.